Kostyantyn Gryshchenko: Early life, education and professional activity

+Ukrainian diplomatic service

-Following the collapse of the Soviet Union Kostyantyn Gryshchenko returned to Kyiv where he took up work in the Ministry of Foreign Affairs of newly independent Ukraine.
+Following the collapse of the Soviet Union, Gryshchenko returned to Kyiv where he assumed several positions in the Ministry of Foreign Affairs of newly independent Ukraine.

-1995–1998 – Deputy Minister of Foreign Affairs of Ukraine with responsibilities covering arms control and disarmament, European security, the Commonwealth of Independent States, Russian Federation, Middle East, Asia, Africa and the Pacific region.
+Between 1995 and 1998 Gryshchenko served as the Deputy Minister of Foreign Affairs of Ukraine with responsibilities covering arms control and disarmament, European security, the Commonwealth of Independent States, Russian Federation, Middle East, Asia, Africa and the Pacific region.
 He played a key role in negotiating a number of crucial international agreements aimed at strengthening the independence, territorial integrity and security of Ukraine.
-During this time Kostyantyn Gryshchenko initiated a large scale program for professional diplomatic training for newly recruited MFA personnel in a number of the EU countries and in the United States.
+During this time Gryshchenko initiated a large scale program for professional diplomatic training for newly recruited MFA personnel in a number of the EU countries and in the United States.
 Many of the graduates later became leading diplomats in the Ukrainian diplomatic service.

 1998–2000 – Head of Ukrainian Mission to NATO, Ambassador of Ukraine to Belgium, the Netherlands and Luxembourg, Permanent Representative to the Organization for the Prohibition of Chemical Weapons (OPCW) in The Hague.

 2000–2003 – Ambassador of Ukraine to the United States and in 2001 non-resident Ambassador to Antigua and Barbuda.

+Foreign Minister (2003–2005)

-2003–2005 – Minister of Foreign Affairs of Ukraine.
+From 2003–2005, he was Minister of Foreign Affairs of Ukraine.

 His policy priorities as Foreign Minister were European integration, strengthening ties with Washington and enhancing pragmatic cooperation with Russia.
 In 2003 he publicly opposed joining the Common Economic Space with Russia, Kazakhstan and Belarus.
 He, along with other members of the Cabinet, argued that membership in this institution would contradict the Ukrainian Constitution.

 During the Ukrainian-Russian Tuzla crisis in 2003 he engaged all diplomatic tools at his disposal to counter Moscow's attempts to challenge Ukraine's territorial integrity and return to normal relations with Russian Federation.

-2006–2007 – Foreign Policy Adviser to Prime Minister of Ukraine.
+From 2006–2007, he was Foreign Policy Adviser to Prime Minister of Ukraine.

-After snap parliamentary elections in 2007 Kostyantyn Gryshchenko joined the Opposition Government as a shadow Minister of Foreign Affairs.
+After snap parliamentary elections in 2007, Gryshchenko joined the Opposition Government as a shadow Minister of Foreign Affairs.